uzulla/dummy-sendmail-for-phper/README.md

 ```
 # in php.ini
-sendmail = "/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir"
+sendmail = "/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir -t"
 ```

 or

 ```
 # in code
-ini_set("sendmail", "/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir");
+ini_set("sendmail", "/path/to/dummy-sendmail-for-phper/sendmail -d /path/to/some/writable_dir -t");
 ```

 and go on